 Strengthening Our Regional Economy

 As our students increase their education, they increase their earning potential throughout their careers.
-On average, individuals with some college or an associate degree earn 26 percent more (pdf) than high school graduates do.
-Investments in HACC’s students and employees multiply over the course of their careers.
-Approximately 85 percent of HACC alumni stay in the region.
+On average, HACC associate degree graduates earn 31% more than Pennsylvanians with a high school diploma.

 Strengthening Our Workforce